dimo414/bash-cache/README.md

 (generally on reboot), but if you override the cache directory via `BC_CACHE_DIR` you may want to clean up the directory yourself.

+**Note:** cached data is cleaned up asynchronously, therefore data may persist longer than the specified TTL duration.

 ### Locking

 By design the caching provided by bash-cache is racy - concurrent invocations may or may not end up